-Service fees relate to community services provided such as water delivery, wastewater pumpouts, water and wastewater fees for piped systems, solid waste pickup, etc. Where a water and wastewater system exists, it is recommended the fees reflect the higher level of service received by the residents.
+Service fees relate to community services provided such as water delivery, wastewater pumpouts, water and wastewater fees for piped systems, solid waste pickup, etc. Where a water and wastewater system exists, it is recommended the fees reflect the higher level of service received by the residents with the goal of full cost recovery.

-Other revenues include user fees (ex. rentals for equipment and buildings, photocopy/fax charges), community license fees, interest revenue, gifts/donations, fine option program, proceeds from the sale of assets and fundraising revenue.
+Other revenues include user fees (ex: rentals for equipment and buildings), photocopy/fax charges, community licence fees, interest revenue, gifts/donations, fine option program, proceeds from the sale of assets and fundraising revenue.
 Note: Expenses attributable to fundraising activity should be allocated to a fundraising program.
 Separate programs may be set up where desirable.

+Property taxes collected based on the tax rates set in the Tax Rates regulation for unincorporated communities and by Property Tax Bylaw for incorporated communities.
 If the community has taxes in arrears, council should take appropriate action to pursue collection.
-This will benefit the community by increasing the LGR and enable council to meet or exceed the 20 per cent minimum requirement under LGSP funding.
+This will benefit the community by increasing the LGR and enable council to meet or exceed the minimum community contribution requirement under LGSP funding and support delivery of community programs and services.